amber-lang/amber-docs/docs/0.3.5-alpha/basic_syntax/commands.md

 Command modifier is a keyword that alters the behavior of a command.
 Here are some examples:
 - `silent` - prevents command from displaying the result to the standard output.
+- `suppress` - prevents command from displaying errors to the standard error output.
 - `unsafe` - disables Amber's mechanism that requires user to handle failures.

 You can learn more details about each command modifier in the forthcoming chapters.